 As a marketer, you don't want your sales staff to use the wrong battle card.
 It could result in incorrect information communicated to the client and jeopardize deals.

 Imagine the embarrassment if your sales teams promise discounts on the product that no longer exists!
 When you create a marketing calendar for the year, remember to set aside time to audit and update battle cards.

 What are the Elements of a Sales Battle Card Template?

-Distilling the information to include only the vital pieces in the sales battle card template is key to getting your sales teams to make effective sales pitches.
-While there is a lot of information that an ideal sales battle card template could have, it should certainly have the below elements:
+Distilling the information to include only the vital pieces in the sales battle card template is key to getting your sales teams to make compelling sales pitches.
+While there is a lot of information that an ideal sales battle card template could have, it should undoubtedly have the below elements: